-Neurocutaneous syndrome is a general term for disorders that affect the brain, spine and peripheral nerves.
-These life-long conditions lead to the growth of tumors in the spinal cord, brain, bone and skin.
+A neurocutaneous syndrome is a general term for disorders that affect the brain, as well as the spine and peripheral nerves.
+These life-long conditions lead to the growth of tumors in the spinal cord, brain, bones, and skin.

-The three most common forms of neurocutaneous syndrome are neurofibromatosis, tuberous sclerosis, and Sturge-Weber syndrome.
-While all three of these diseases occur as congenital conditions, neurofibromatosis can also occur sporadically as the result of a gene mutation that occurs later in life.
+The three most common forms of a neurocutaneous syndrome are neurofibromatosis, tuberous sclerosis, and Sturge-Weber syndrome.
+While all three of these diseases occur as congenital conditions, neurofibromatosis can also occur sporadically as the result of a gene mutation that develops later in life.

-All neurocutaneous syndromes are incurable and treatment is aimed at prolonging survival and improving quality of life.
+All neurocutaneous syndromes are incurable; therefore, treatment is aimed at prolonging survival and improving quality of life.

-Estimates from the National Institute of Neurological Disorders (NINDS) suggest that in the U.S, around one in 3,000 to 4,000 individuals are born with neurofibromatosis type 1 and around one in 25,000 are born with neurofibromatosis type 2.
+Estimates from the National Institute of Neurological Disorders (NINDS) suggest that in the United States, around one in 3,000 to 4,000 individuals are born with neurofibromatosis type 1, whereas around one in 25,000 are born with neurofibromatosis type 2.
 Tuberous sclerosis affects around 1 in 6,000 individuals and Sturge-Weber syndrome affects about one in 5,000 to 10,000.

 Other neurocutaneous syndromes

 Some examples of other neurocutaneous syndromes include:

 - Osler-Weber-Rendu Syndrome

 The symptoms that manifest vary significantly between conditions and between individuals.
 In many cases, the effects are not evident at birth and only become apparent as a child grows and develops.
 As well as physical complications, there are also educational and social problems associated with these conditions that lead children to require support with throughout their lives.

 Neurofibromatosis type 1